 For more information regarding your 1098-T statement, please visit the ECSI Student Tax Information website .

 An electronic copy of the 1098-T statement may be available online.
-To access your electronic statement, you will need your school code, social security number and ECSI PIN number.
-If you know this information, please visit the ECSI login page .
+To access your electronic statement, please follow the prompts at the link below:

-To contact ECSI directly, please visit their contact page .
+To contact ECSI directly, please visit their Contact Us page:

 Frequently Asked Questions